davideberius/ompi/ompi/runtime/ompi_spc_documentation.md

 ```

 #### Snapshot Feature in the mmap Interface
+NOTE: This feature is currently in the process of being moved to an external tool, and will be unavailable until then.
-The mmap interface also allows for collecting snapshots of the SPC counter values periodically throughout an execution through a built-in snapshot feature.
-These snapshots use the 'orte_spc_snapshot_period' MCA parameter to determine the length of time after which to create a copy of the SPC data file from the mmap interface.
+The mmap interface also allows for collecting snapshots of the SPC counter values periodically throughout an execution through a snapshot feature.
+These snapshots use an MCA parameter to determine the length of time after which to create a copy of the SPC data file from the mmap interface.
 The snapshot data file copies simply append a timestamp to the end of the mmap data file to keep track of when that snapshot was taken.
 These snapshot files can be used to show how counter values change over time.

 The following is an example python script that takes the values from these snapshot files and creates heatmaps of the change in the counter values over time.
 This example script takes three command line arguments: a directory where all of the snapshot, XML, and original data files are stored; the XML string or Open MPI jobid to identify these data and XML files; a comma-separated list of SPCs to be used in creating the heatmaps.